 The camera has a standard threaded video mount and can be mounted to any microscope that accepts a standard C-mount adapter.
+The camera is also available in a configuration compatible with F-mount adapters.
 The camera also allows you to install any lens that is compatible with a standard threaded video mount as long as its optics do not extend behind the flange of the lens.
 Prime can be mounted to optical tables, tripods and copy stands using the eight 1⁄2-20 threaded attachment points located near the camera front and rear on all sides (see figure 1)